-10 Natural Products You Can Use During Sex, From Lube to Food
+9 Natural Products You Can Use to Make Sex Hotter

 Indulge in Natural Aphrodisiacs

 Natural foods like dark chocolate, red wine, oysters are far better than reaching for that little blue pill.
-“You can go even further by opting for vegan and organic aphrodisiacs,” suggests Weiss.
-Skip the heavy, tiring, and mood-killing burger and beer dinner.
-Foods like asparagus, ginger and avocado, have been known to turn on women.
-Cinnamon, pumpkin, and cayenne are good to get guys revved up.
+“You can go even further by opting for vegan and organic aphrodisiacs,” suggests Stefanie Iris Weiss, author of Eco-Sex: Go Green Between the Sheets and Make Your Love Life Sustainable.
+Skip the heavy, tiring, and mood-killing burger and beer.
+Foods like asparagus, ginger, and avocado have been known to turn women on.
+Cinnamon, pumpkin, and cayenne are good for getting guys revved up.

 Slip into Something Naturally Slinky

-The old cliche about lingerie to spice up your sex life does work.
-But forget the mass-produced Victoria’s Secret panties.
-Weiss suggests slipping on underwear made from natural textiles like organic cotton and bamboo.
-“Brands like Urban Fox make simple and sexy lingerie that you, your lover and the earth will fancy.”
+The cliche advice about wearing lingerie to turn on your partner can totally work.
+But forget the cheesy, chain store panties and teddy.
+Weiss suggests slipping on underwear made from natural, super-soft textiles like organic cotton and bamboo.“Brands like Urban Fox make simple and sexy lingerie that are good for you, your lover, and the earth.”

 MORE: 10 Celebrity Sex Tips to Try the Next Time You’re in the Bedroom